fbpx

 Making a “prank call” is not always a crime in the state of California.
 However, there are certain characteristics of electronic messages that can make it an illegal act.

 Example: A mother frequently lets her children use her phone to make prank calls to a pizza restaurant for their own amusement.
 The mother knows that they use her phone for this purpose, and the kids do so repeatedly with the intent to annoy the restaurant workers.
-The mother could be found in violation of PC 653m even though she didn’t make the calls, because she knowingly let her kids use her device to do so.
+The mother could face violation of PC 653m even though she didn’t make the calls, because she knowingly let her kids use her device to do so.

 • Contain obscene, vulgar, or lewd language